Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Results for static de Sitter and Schwarzschild--de Sitter spacetimes

-Finally, the statement about asymptotics of solutions to $(d+\delta)u=0$ follows from the above computations combined with high energy estimates for $d+\delta$, which follow from those for $\Box$, and Lemma~\ref{LemmaPoleOrder}.\footnote{If $(\hd(\sigma)+\hdel(\sigma))^{-1}$ had a second order pole at $0$, then solutions to $(d+\delta)u=0$ would generically blow up linearly; the simplicity of the pole ensures that solutions stay bounded with the asymptotic stationary state given by an element of $\cH$.} Once we check the normally hyperbolic nature of the trapping and show that the subprincipal symbol of $\Box$ (or a conjugated version thereof), relative to a \emph{positive definite} fiber inner product, at the trapping is smaller than $\numin/2$, where $\numin$ is the minimal expansion rate in the normal direction at the trapped set, we can use Dyatlov's result \cite{DyatlovSpectralGap} to obtain a spectral gap below the real line, i.e.\ the absence of resonances in a small strip below the reals, which combines with the general framework of \cite{VasyMicroKerrdS} to yield the desired resonance expansion of solutions with exponentially decaying error terms; see \cite[\S\S{4.4, 5}]{HintzVasyQuasilinearKdS} for further details.
+In particular: \begin{thm} On $4$-dimensional Schwarzschild--de Sitter space, if $u$ is a solution of $(d+\delta)u=0$ with smooth initial data, then the degree $0$ component of $u$ decays exponentially to a constant, the degree $1$ and degree $3$ components decay exponentially to $0$, the degree $2$ component decays exponentially to a linear combination of $\omega$ and $r^{-2}\,dt\wedge dr$, and the degree $4$ component decays exponentially to a constant multiple of the volume form.
+Analogous statements hold on any $n$-dimensional Schwarzschild--de Sitter space, $n\geq 5$. \end{thm} \begin{proof} This follows from the above computations combined with high energy estimates for $d+\delta$, which follow from those for $\Box$, and Lemma~\ref{LemmaPoleOrder}.\footnote{If $(\hd(\sigma)+\hdel(\sigma))^{-1}$ had a second order pole at $0$, then solutions to $(d+\delta)u=0$ would generically blow up linearly; the simplicity of the pole ensures that solutions stay bounded with the asymptotic stationary state given by an element of $\cH$.} Once we check the normally hyperbolic nature of the trapping and show that the subprincipal symbol of $\Box$ (or a conjugated version thereof), relative to a \emph{positive definite} fiber inner product, at the trapping is smaller than $\numin/2$, where $\numin$ is the minimal expansion rate in the normal direction at the trapped set, we can use Dyatlov's result \cite{DyatlovSpectralGaps} to obtain a spectral gap below the real line, i.e.\ the absence of resonances in a small strip below the reals, which combines with the general framework of \cite{VasyMicroKerrdS} to yield the desired resonance expansion of solutions with exponentially decaying error terms: concretely, the semiclassical estimate \cite[Theorem~1]{DyatlovSpectralGaps}, in the microlocalized form given in \cite[Theorem~4.7]{HintzVasyQuasilinearKdS}, can be combined with the semiclassical estimates at the horizons (i.e.\ radial points) given in~\cite[Propositions~2.10 and 2.11]{VasyMicroKerrdS}, the real principal type propagation estimates elsewhere on the semiclassical characteristic set, as well as semiclassical elliptic estimates away from the characteristic set; see \cite[\S\S{4.4, 5}]{HintzVasyQuasilinearKdS} for further details.

 The dynamics of the Hamilton flow at the trapping only depend on properties of the scalar principal symbol $g$ of $\Box$.
 For easier comparison with \cite{DyatlovWaveAsymptotics,VasyMicroKerrdS,WunschZworskiNormHypResolvent}, we consider the operator $\cP=-r^2\Box$.
 We take the Fourier transform in $-t$, obtaining a family of operators on $X$ depending on the dual variable $\tau$, and then do a semiclassical rescaling, multiplying $\wh\cP$ by $h^2$, giving a second order semiclassical differential operator $P_h$, with $h=|\tau|^{-1}$, and we then define $z=h\tau$.
 Introduce coordinates on $T^*X$ by writing $1$-forms as $\xi\,dr+\eta\,d\omega$, and let